 Besides, a cashmere sweater is great for spring since it’s breathable and lightweight.
 Linen shirts are perfect for warm weather.
 They’re soft, lightweight, and look good even when wrinkled.

 Chinos are the quintessential men’s business casual pants.
 They’re comfortable, and you can pair them with many garments.
 As to shoes, you can choose from brogue oxfords, loafers, and even chukka boots.

 Dressing business casual in the summer doesn’t mean you have to be uncomfortable, or worse, sweating, because you’re wearing too many clothes.
-There are lots of men’s summer business casual outfits that are professional, appropriate for the season, and make you look sharp.
+There are lots of business casual outfits for men that are professional, appropriate for the season, and make you look sharp.

 There exist some spoken and unspoken regulations you must watch out for depending on where you work.
 Still, it’s unlikely you can wear shorts, t-shirts, or ripped jeans; leave those for the weekend.

 Pick lightweight, breathable fabrics.
 They’ll keep you away from overheating.
 So, you’ll feel more comfortable.
 Cotton, linen, and tropical weight wool are your best options.
 Yet, not any cotton will do.
 Go for varieties of cotton that are great for summer months like seersucker, madras, and chambray.

 As you may well already know, linen is ideal for warm weather.
 It absorbs moisture.
 Besides, it’s breathable and lightweight.
 The only downside is that it wrinkles a lot.
 As to tropical weight wool, it’s got many benefits.
 It’s odor resistant, wrinkle-resistant, easy to clean, and moisture-wicking.

 On top of that, you can play with colors.
 Lighter and brighter colors are summer-appropriate.
 Not to mention that they help keep you cooler in the sun.
 For example, beiges, grays, creams, light blues, etc.